-I received an email from (we’ll call him Mr X) pointing out that on my page about flawed government studies, I explicitly name the authors of the report.
+I received an email from (we’ll call him Mr X) pointing out that on my page about flawed government studies and neonicotinoids, I explicitly name the authors of the report.

 “would therefore ask me, under the Data Protection Act 1998, to remove the names from the webpage”.

 The page refers to the UK Bumblebee study that came under serious criticism from independent scientists and also from EFSA, who conducted a very significant review of the study.
 I’ll come back to this point later.

-My personal view is that transparency regarding the activities of civil servants and government officials, should be held to account in the name of trust and public confidence given they are paid from the public purse, civil servants advise government policy, and that reports and studies are performed using the taxpayers’ money.
+My personal view is that transparency regarding the activities of civil servants and government officials, should be held to account in the name of trust and public confidence given that:

 Below, I outline my response to the request for the removal of names, for the benefit of other readers who may find themselves in similar circumstances when they endeavour to highlight the activities of civil servants to the wider public.